PassportNew Zealand

 This profile does not currently include a direct official source link.
 Use the measurable rules here as a baseline and confirm the latest instructions for Passport Offline in New Zealand before submission.

-The imported source did not list an explicit size token, so this page uses the closest matching size pattern from the same source.
+The original source did not include an explicit size token, so this page uses the closest matching size pattern from that source.

 • Strictness: very strict